 - Engage, engage, engage!
 If someone comments on your photos, comment back!
 Also take time to engage with other accounts – to create new relationships, gain exposure, and in the end – gain new and engaged followers.

 - Be consistent with your content.
 If your focus is on food, post about food!
-Don’t go off on a tangent, otherwise you will confuse your audience and you’ll probably lose you’re followers since you aren’t posting about what you were in the first place.
+Don’t go off on a tangent, otherwise, you will confuse your audience and you’ll probably lose your followers since you aren’t posting about what you were in the first place.

 - Be consistent with how often you post – Don’t post 3 times in one day and post once a week later, twice the day after… catch my drift?
 I typically post 1-2 times per day, which is a lot, but the more often you post, the more chances for exposure.
 I wouldn’t post any more than 3 times a day though, and even that is quite a lot.